 Students also learn soft skills to work in any professional office setting.
 They are developing skills to become budding entrepreneurs by learning how to write business proposals and how to seek venture capital.
 Students earn certifications in Microsoft Office, Quickbooks and IRS Basic Tax Preparation.
 It is the goal of this program to prepare all students for immediate employment or further education upon graduation.

-Tour #3 - Big Picture
+Tour #3 - Fox Chase Farm

 Tour #4 Finishing Trades Institute